Introduction

 Note: This tutorial used an EC2 instance in the

-region.
-If your instance belongs to another region, you might want to modify the secondResource
+us-east-1region.
+If your instance belongs to another region, you might want to modify the secondResourcevalue above accordingly.

 Now that you have this policy, create a new role as we did in the previous step.
 In this case, apply the newly created policy to this new role instead of the three policies applied in the previous step.